 Patrons would have to be at least 21 years old to enter casinos in Mississippi casinos and place wagers.

 Can I bet on my mobile device?

 Currently, the plan for sports gambling in Mississippi would be restricted to licensed casinos.
 Mobile wagering would only be allowed within the confines of those establishments unless lawmakers create a separate provision to authorize mobile betting in the state.

 Who will oversee Mississippi sports betting?

-The Mississippi Gaming Commission (MGC) would regulate and oversee the sports betting industry.
+The Mississippi Gaming Commission (MGC) will regulate and oversee the sports betting industry.

 Can I get into trouble for placing bets with unregulated online sportsbooks before it’s legal in Mississippi?